Mozammalhossainsobug/Technical_paper/metaData_of_blockDevice.md

-function to get metadata of block device's:
+function to get metadata of block device's partition:
 ```
 void __init printk_all_partitions(void)
 {